 This projection analysis for University South Carolina Aiken is designed to aid the University in its decision as to which prospective new programs to add to the current degree offerings through an evaluation of which occupations have the most potential for future job openings, both from organic growth and replacement.
-The geographic area for the analysis consists of South Carolina State and the Georgia Workforce Investment Area (WIA) of Richmond-Burke (Richmond and Burke Counties).
+The geographic area for the analysis consists of South Carolina State and the Georgia Workforce Investment Area (WIA) of Richmond-Burke (Richmond and Burke Counties). worker potential.

 For each program under consideration a summary of South Carolina State and Richmond-Burke WIA data for the total number of occupations reviewed is presented.
 Rather than list each occupation within this report, a total is shown for the sake both of brevity and clarity.
 Appendix A contains the detailed data by occupation, projected annual growth and replacement numbers, as well as the most typical source of education, and, at the national employment level, percentages of workers with a Bachelor's, Master's or Doctoral/Professional Degree by occupation.
-Detailing the educational attainment of the current employment base demonstrates the percent to whom the prospective programs could be targeted, in addition to outlining future worker potential.
+Detailing the educational attainment of the current employment base demonstrates the percent to

-Many occupations' current and projected employment numbers are shown as "".
+Many occupations' current and projected employment numbers are shown as "\".
 This asterisk denotes a figure that may compromise company confidentiality as to the number of workers employed by specific occupation and the associated wage and is therefore not released.
 To provide a fuller picture the national projection is included from which trends can be assessed if specific South Carolina and Georgia WIA data is not shown or is incomplete.